“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

-The phrase “giving all diligence” translates a double compound word: 1) along side 2) into 3) to bring.
-God wants us to bring something along side so that it enters our lives.
-This is a word of powerful application.
-We must be eager to bring along side and into our lives the seven virtues that follow alongside and into our experience.
-We ought to give all our energies to bring these points of character into our lives.
+The word “giving” in the phrase “giving all diligence” translates a double compound word: 1) alongside 2) into 3) to bring.
+This term is a word of powerful application.
+God wants us to bring something alongside so that it enters our lives.
+We must be eager to bring the seven virtues that follow alongside and into our experience.
+We ought to give all our energies to bringing these points of character into our lives.
 If we do, we will escape the corruption in the world (2 Pe 1:3).
 We are to be diligent about it.

-God expects Christians to be dead earnest with their Christianity.
+God expects Christians to be dead earnest in living out their Christianity.

-God expects us to make an all-out effort to apply truth to experience.
-He wants us to expend great motivation and effort to live for Him.
+God anticipates that we make an all-out effort to apply truth to experience.
+He wants us to expend great motivation and endeavor to live for Him.

-Do you leave no stone unturned to make character the passion of your life?
-Christians cannot look upon their Christianity as a hobby.
-If we devote the fringe area of our spare time to character, our character will be seen for what it is – weak.
-The Christian life is far more than a hobby like golfing.
+Do you leave no stone unturned to make godly character the passion of your life?
+Christians cannot look upon Christianity as a hobby.
+If we devote the fringe area of our spare time to building holy character, people will see our life as weak and ineffective.
+The Christian life is far more than a hobby like golf.
 It is something to which we should devote our lives.
-Note how Paul makes Christianity his life,
+Note how Paul makes Christianity the priority of his life,

-As a person low on the totem pole of an organization is brought up to work under the experience and influence of the President of the company, so the Christian is to work under the influence of the God’s disposition.
+As a person low on the totem pole of an organization is brought to work under the company’s President’s experience and influence, the Christian is to work under the influence of God’s disposition.
 The Christian should then live his life with earnestness.

 Earnestness requires exertion.
 We cannot enjoy our possessions unless we use them.
-The divine disposition is not an automatic machine that will produce Christian character despite the Christian’s engagement with it.
-A farmer does not directly grow his crop.
-He must do certain things to give his crops an environment for growth.
-The Christian must do certain things to give his life an environment for growth.
-He must give all diligence to bring God’s promises along side his life so he can grow.
-God has a role and the Christian has a role.
+The divine disposition is not an automatic machine that will produce Christian character despite engagement with it.
+A farmer does not directly grow his crop, for he must do certain things to give his crops an environment for growth.
+The Christian should do certain things to give his life an environment for growth.
+He must give all diligence to bring God’s promises alongside his life so he can grow.
+God has a role, and the Christian has a role.
 Only the Lord can ultimately give the increase.

-New Christians usually show a first flush of enthusiasm and spiritual zeal.
-They can hardly wait to share their faith with their husbands or wives.
+New Christians usually show the first flush of enthusiasm and spiritual zeal.
+They can hardly wait to share their faith with their friends, husbands, or wives.
 Every time the church opens its doors, they are there.
-Somewhere along the line, their fire extinguishes.
+Somewhere along the line, their fire diminishes.
 Some puncture-proof saint gets to them.
-They call out the bucket brigade and throw water on these new Christians because of their enthusiasm.
+They call out the bucket brigade and throw water on these new Christians because of their burning enthusiasm.

-The zeal and dynamic of the new Christian reveals their apathy, lethargy and dead spiritual lives.
-They do not want their state of affairs revealed for what it is.
+The new Christian’s zeal and dynamic reveal the older believers’ deadness, apathy, and lethargy.
+The latter do not want their state of affairs exposed for what it is.
 They say, “What a minute, slow down, you can’t….”
 The vibrance of new Christians tends to wake sleeping saints.
 Fruitless believers rub their eyes, yawn, and say, “You lead someone to Christ?
 Quiet, you are disturbing my sleep.
 Don’t you see that I am worshipping?”

 Where is the zeal when first you came to Christ?
-The subsequent virtues will do us no good if we do not deal with this first.
+The subsequent virtues will do us no good if we do not deal with spiritual lethargy first.

 People who design airplanes proved “conclusively” that bumblebees cannot fly.
-“The fuselage is too large for its wing spread.”
+They say, “The fuselage is too large for its wingspread.”
 The bumblebee does not know that, so he goes ahead and flies.
 When a person first becomes a Christian, he does not know that he cannot do this or that.
-He just goes ahead and does it.
-They do not find this out until later when Christians inform them that they cannot do it.
-They go out and win ten people to Christ the first week they know Christ.
+He goes ahead and does it.
+They do not find this out until later when Christians inform them, they cannot do it.
+They go out and win ten people to Christ the first week they become Christians.
+They mistake their way into winning some people to Christ!
 They are not that concerned about making mistakes.
-They just mistake their way into winning a number of people to Christ!